andrewwang247/radix-tree/README.md

 ### Searching

 The `find` function returns an iterator to the key if it's contained in the tree.
 The `find_prefix` function returns an iterator to the first key that matches the prefix.
 These functions do *not* modify the container.
+If only interested in verifying containment, use `contains`.

 ### Insertion